lerna-lite/lerna-lite/README.md

   lerna.json
 ```

-Note that `package-a` will not be created, it is only shown shown here to help clarify the structure.
+Note that `package-a` will not be created, it is only shown here to help clarify the structure.
 For more info and full details about the `lerna.json` file, you can read the [lerna.json](https://github.com/ghiscoding/lerna-lite/wiki/lerna.json) Wiki.

 ## Installation